Credit Card Debt

-- Do not open/activate any more credit card accounts.
+First and foremost: Do not open or activate any more credit card accounts.
+LIVE WITHIN YOUR MEANS!

 If you cannot afford it now, what makes you think you will be able to afford it later?

-I would first tally all of the credit card you have open, so you can have a clear view of what you are facing.
+Second, pay them off!
+I would first list all of the credit cards you have open so you can have a clear view of what you are facing.
 You should include interests from highest to lowest.
 Paying the highest interest credit card first will be of paramount importance while you are still paying minimum amount on the rest of your credit cards.

-Ways to pay your credit card other than paying off the balance-
+Other ways to pay your credit card other than paying off the balance

 1 - Debt Consolidation-